Six (musical): Pre-Broadway tour (2019)

-In December 2018, it was announced that Six would make its North American premiere at the Chicago Shakespeare Theater in May 2019, as a pre-Broadway engagement.
-The cast included Adrianna Hicks as Catherine of Aragon, Andrea Macasaet as Anne Boleyn, Abby Mueller as Jane Seymour, Brittney Mack as Anna of Cleves, Samantha Pauly as Katherine Howard, and Anna Uzele as Catherine Parr.

-The tour opened on 14 May 2019 at the Chicago Shakespeare Theatre, where it played for an extended run and broke box office records.
-In late August 2019, another engagement was held at the American Repertory Theater in Cambridge.
+Six made its North American premiere at the Chicago Shakespeare Theater in May 2019, as a "likely Broadway tryout".
+The cast included Adrianna Hicks as Catherine of Aragon, Andrea Macasaet as Anne Boleyn, Abby Mueller as Jane Seymour, Brittney Mack as Anne of Cleves, Samantha Pauly as Catherine Howard, and Anna Uzele as Catherine Parr.
+The production opened on 14 May 2019, played for an extended run and broke box office records.
+It was announced in August 2019 that the production would tour and transfer to Broadway.
+In late August 2019, the tour moved to the American Repertory Theater in Cambridge, Massachusetts.
 It made its Canadian premiere at Edmonton's Citadel Theatre in November 2019.
-A final engagement was held at the Ordway Center for the Performing Arts in St. Paul, Minnesota.
+A final performance series was given at the Ordway Center for the Performing Arts in St. Paul, Minnesota.

-Norwegian Cruise Line productions (2019–present)
+Norwegian Cruise Line productions (2019–2024)

-In August 2019, the Norwegian Cruise Line announced that productions of Six would be performed on their cruise ships.
-The first performances began in September 2019 on the Norwegian Bliss, with a second production beginning in November 2019 on the Norwegian Breakaway.
-A third production was scheduled to begin in April 2020, but all productions were paused in March 2020 due to the COVID-19 pandemic.

-Performances on the Norwegian Breakaway and Norwegian Bliss resumed in September 2021 and October 2021, respectively.
+Six was performed on Norwegian Cruise Line ships beginning in September 2019 on the Norwegian Bliss, with a second production beginning in November 2019 on the Norwegian Breakaway.
+The Productions were paused in March 2020 due to the COVID-19 pandemic.
+Performances resumed in September 2021 on the Norwegian Breakaway and in October 2021 on the Norwegian Bliss.
+The productions closed in January and February 2024 respectively.

-Australia (2020/2021–2023)
+Australia (2020/2021–2023; 2024–present)

-Six had its Australian premiere at the Sydney Opera House, in January 2020, starring Chloé Zuel (Aragon), Kala Gare (Boleyn), Loren Hunter (Seymour), Kiana Daniele (Cleves), Courtney Monsma (Howard), and Vidya Makan (Parr) with Ella Burns, Karis Oka and Shannen Alyce Quan as swings.
+Six had its Australian premiere at the Sydney Opera House in January 2020 starring Chloé Zuel (Aragon), Kala Gare (Boleyn), Loren Hunter (Seymour), Kiana Daniele (Cleves), Courtney Monsma (Howard), and Vidya Makan (Parr).
 The production was originally planned to tour to Melbourne's Comedy Theatre in mid 2020 and Adelaide's Her Majesty's Theatre in late 2020 as part of the Adelaide Cabaret Festival but the performances were postponed due to the COVID-19 pandemic.
 The Australian production is produced by Louise Withers, Michael Coppel and Linda Bewick.
-The production reopened on December 19, 2021, at the Sydney Opera House and ran through to April 2, 2022.
-Gare, Hunter, Daniele, Makan, Oka and Quan returned to the show, and joined by Phoenix Jackson Mendoza and Chelsea Dawson, replacing Zuel and Monsma as Aragon and Howard respectively, as well as swing Chiara Assetta.
+The production reopened on 19 December 2021, at the Sydney Opera House and ran through to 2 April 2022.
+Gare, Hunter, Daniele, Makan, Oka and Quan returned to the show, and joined by Phoenix Jackson Mendoza and Chelsea Dawson, replacing Zuel and Monsma as Aragon and Howard respectively.
 It then continued its Australian tour in Canberra, with stops in Adelaide and Melbourne, before returning to Sydney again, with Perth and Brisbane to follow.
-The show closed in February 2023 after its last run in Brisbane, with all the cast members departing.
+The show closed in February 2023 after its last run in Brisbane, with all cast members departing.
+On 28 November 2023, it was announced that Six would be returning to Australia for another tour starting from August 2024 in Melbourne and then going to Sydney from October 2024 and Brisbane from January 2025.